cinderblocks/libremetaverse/README.md

 -  From the root, run `dotnet msbuild LibreMetaverse.ReleaseNoGUI.sln`, and enjoy the superfast Roslyn compiler at work 😄 It should finish after a few minutes, depending on the speed of your machine.

--  Your binaries will be under `../bin/net5.0` or `../bin/net6.0` (there might be a few more directories under `../bin`), depending on what runtimes you have installed on your system.
+-  Your binaries will be under `../bin/net5.0` and/or `../bin/net6.0` and/or `../bin/net7.0` (there might be a few more directories under `../bin`), depending on what runtimes you have installed on your system.
 Make sure you `cd` to the correct directory depending on the runtime you have, and then search for all your binaries there: they should be normal-looking executable files (with the `x` attribute set) and having the name of the appropriate test application (e.g. `TestClient` for the interactive testing tool).

 -  Unlike OpenSimulator, you don't need to launch the binaries with Mono, they're _directly_ executable; the `dotnet` chain already embeds the small runtime that allows .NET apps to run natively on whatever operating system you've got.